Overview

 The gardens are the estate’s crown jewel.
 Highlights include:

-• Italian Terrace – a series of sweeping lawns, a reflecting pool and the iconic winged horse statues that frame Triton Lake.
+- Italian Terrace – sweeping lawns, a reflecting pool and the iconic winged‑horse statues that frame Triton Lake.

-• Japanese Garden – a century‑old pagoda, stone lanterns and a koi pond that offer a quiet, meditative contrast to the formal terraces.
+- Japanese Garden – a century‑old pagoda, stone lanterns and a koi pond offering a quiet, meditative contrast.

-• Walled Garden – seasonal displays of tulips, roses and a bee sanctuary, plus the striking Douglas Fir, the tallest in Ireland.
+- Walled Garden – seasonal displays of tulips, roses and a bee sanctuary, plus the striking Douglas Fir, the tallest tree in Ireland.

-• Tower Valley & Pepperpot Tower – a whimsical stone tower built as a children’s playhouse; the tower’s design mimics Lady Wingfield’s favourite pepper‑pot.
+- Tower Valley & Pepperpot Tower – a whimsical stone tower built in 1900 as a children’s playhouse; its design mimics Lady Wingfield’s favourite pepper‑pot.

-• Pets Cemetery – an intimate, moss‑draped burial ground with deeply personal tombstones that often surprise visitors.
+- Pets Cemetery – an intimate, moss‑draped burial ground that often surprises visitors.

 A free multilingual audio‑guide app (English, Irish, German, Italian, Spanish, Chinese, French) can be downloaded on arrival, allowing self‑guided tours at your own pace.